 We need more barbershops, and national media gets this.
-There are certain conversations we follow on CNN and ESPN—conversations about whether President Obama is doing a good job, or if Lebron is greater than MJ—if they seem familiar it’s because these are barbershop debates.
+There are certain conversations we follow on CNN and ESPN—conversations like whether Lebron is greater than MJ—if they seem familiar it’s because these are barbershop debates.
 Even the panel-style format that pervades talk television today—The Talk, The Chew, and Bill Maher—these are nothing more than barbershop conversations with higher production value.
 Extreme opinions in the same room?
 A charismatic ringleader?
 The View has existed for years in beauty salons; in the early 20th Century they were called “hush harbors.”
 Safe space.
 Vibrant, neighborhood space.

 Our barbers and stylists are conversation hosts, and they create a space where we can simply BE.
 We don’t all have to agree, and we usually don’t, but the opportunity to speak and be heard is what I value more than anything else.
 Protected space.

 In a generation before us, the shop was even a political space, where injustices were aired and stories were shared.
 It’s hard for us to understand this, but for our parents the barbershop was a place to be human in a world that treated them far less: a humanizing space.

 And stories are shared; plenty of stories are made up too, but there too was a purpose in this.
 Mythical space.